Repairs - what are the landlord's responsibilities?

 If your home isn’t safe for you to live in

 If your home isn’t safe to live in, it might be ‘unfit for human habitation’ - this includes shared parts of the building like entrance halls and stairs.

-Your landlord usually has to make sure your home is fit for human habitation if any of the following apply:
+Your landlord has to make sure your home is fit for human habitation.
+This applies to most types of tenancy - if your landlord doesn’t do this, contact your nearest Citizens Advice.

 Your home might be unfit for human habitation if for example:

 it has a serious problem with damp or mould

 it gets much too hot or cold

 there are too many people living in it